gitpoint/git-point/CONTRIBUTING.md

 # Contributing

 Thank you for your interest in contributing!
 Please feel free to put up a PR for any issue or feature request.
-Even if you have little to no experience with React Native, I'll be more than happy to help. :)
+Even if you have little to no experience with React Native, we'll be more than happy to help :)

+## Gitter

+Please don't hesitate to join our [gitter](https://gitter.im/git-point)!
+Technical points of discussion, general questions and suggestions or anything at all - we would love to chat about it.

 ## Issues